 Errors may be inherent to the design or artwork, for example using linework that's too fine or not allowing enough space for the coloured enamel to sit.
 Or they could simply be a production error.

-Enamel pins are hand-finished and even hand-coloured, so some human error is inevitable.
+Enamel pins are hand-finished and some are hand-coloured so the chance of human error is always there.

-However, if you order a batch of pins and recieve more than just a handful or 'seconds' then it's probably worth looking for a new manufacturer.
+However, if you order a batch of pins and receive more than just a handful or 'seconds' then it's probably worth looking for a new manufacturer.

-It's not uncommon to take delivery of a shipment of awesome pins and a few days later recieve a bill from the courier company telling me I have to pay a UK customs charge.
+Once I've taken delivery of a shipment of awesome pins, typically within a few days I receive a bill in the post from the courier company telling me I have to pay a UK customs charge, aka import tax.

 One recent shipment cost me about £17 in import tax.
-Not a huge cost in the long-run, but it is an additional cost you need to prepare to pay and factor in when you price your pins.
+Not a huge cost in the long-run, it equates to pennies per pin when you consider the order size, but it's still an additional cost you need to budget for and factor into the cost of getting your pins produced.